MARCH 11, 2020: “The Brighter Side Of Grey” …

 {Five Finger Death Punch}

 THIS PICTURE.
-It’s one I sketched in my early 20’s using the literal ashes from both my father’s and His ashtrays.
-At the time, I had no idea the impact this or any of my 32 Sketches would have on me down the road, yet as I look at them now, I can’t help but notice that although I was in very dark place when they were born, something inside me was distantly hopeful.
-Still … this one.
-It begs the younger me to stay focused on the very bright future I couldn’t see through the fog I was in yet was patiently calling to me all the while.
+I sketched it in my early 20’s using the literal ashes from both my father and His ashtrays.
+At the time, I had no idea the impact this or any of my 32 Sketches would have on me down the road, yet as I look at them now, I can’t help but notice that although I was in very dark place when they were born, something trapped deep inside me was hopeful.
+Still … this one!
+It begs the younger me to stay focused on the very bright future I couldn’t see through the fog, yet was patiently beckoning me all the while.

 How did this happen?

-Music of all genres has been an integral part of my mental wealth journey, but one of my favorite bands, Five Finger Death Punch, has been at the forefront.
-Their songs have not only helped identify some of my lost and broken feelings, but have also given my former “voiceless self” permission to either cry my feelings to the surface or YELL AND SCREAM THEM OUT LOUD!
-I’d pre-ordered their new album months ago and had been counting the days until it was released, so I was stoked to finally get to listen to it, starting from the beginning, as I headed out of the house today.
-Meanwhile, when THIS SONG cued up, I had to pull my car into the breakdown lane on the highway as the words began to cut me in all the most bittersweet ways.
-I couldn’t stop the tears, or the physical heartache, and I literally couldn’t breathe.
-It was one of the most cathartic, awful, fucked up, and beautiful moments of my life.
-It was almost as if he were singing it to me himself.
+Music has always been an integral part of my mental wealth journey, but one of my favorite bands, Five Finger Death Punch, has been at the forefront of my recovery.
+Their songs have not only helped identify some of my lost and broken feelings, but also given my former self permission to either cry my feelings to the surface or just yell and scream them out loud!
+I’d pre-ordered their new album months ago, had been counting the days until release, and was stoked to finally get to listen to it cover to cover while running errands today.
+Meanwhile, when this song cued up, I had to pull my car into the breakdown lane as the words began cutting me in all the most bittersweet ways.
+I couldn’t stop the tears and physical heartache, and literally couldn’t breathe.
+It was one of the most cathartic, fucked up, and beautiful gifts of my life.
+It was as if he were singing it himself.
 To me.
 To her.
 To Christian.
-To the very few people he left behind that he truly loved and let into his very private world and who loved him just the same.
-Someday, when it’s time for her to read the letter he wrote but never gave her, I will let her hear the song.
-Knowing God the way I do, when she’s finally able to receive these most beautiful lyrics of both our lives, in conjunction with the most impeccable words a secretly dying father could possibly have written to his daughter, they will become as significant a part of her healing as they have been to mine.
+To the very few people he left behind who he ever truly loved and let into his private world.
+Someday, when it’s time for her to read the letter he wrote but never gave her, I’ll let her hear the song.
+Knowing God the way I do, when she’s finally able to receive these most alchemical lyrics of both our lives in conjunction with the most impeccable words a secretly dying father could have possibly written to his daughter, they’ll become as significant a part of her healing as they’ve been to mine.

-Grey is not just a color to me – IT’S EVERYTHING IN BETWEEN!
-It’s the grace I’ve received that is so undeserved, yet given to me anyway by The One who has never loved me with black and white conditions.
-He “takes the best parts of me and locks them away without the key”, and I know that He is never far away.
-He’s the Light that shines ahead of my journey and dilutes the blackness of the abyss into all the most beautiful shades of grey.
+Grey is not just a color to me IT’S EVERYTHING IN BETWEEN!
+It’s the grace I’ve received that is so undeserved, yet given to me anyway by The One who’s never loved me with conditions.
+He “takes the best parts of me, locks them away without the key”, and I know He’s never far away.
+He’s the Light that shines ahead of my journey and dilutes the darkest of my abysses into all the most beautiful shades of grey.